 Most cooks, 50 years ago, used their pressure cookers for canning, and the petcock would sometimes get clogged, causing an explosion.
 That happened to my mom, and she never used another pressure cooker.

 However, pressure canning has come a long way in the last few decades.
-More lightweight canners are easier to manipulate and are engineered to be much safer than their predecessors.
+And there are some really great pressure canners that are designed to prevent the problems of the past.
+The improved design features include lighter-weight canners that are easier to manipulate and updated pressure release systems that are engineered to be much safer than their predecessors.

 - A vented canner should have the vent left open until the water has reached a boil so that there is no excess air in the pot.